desec-io/desec-stack/README.md

         3. Fill the Custom Settings field with the path to the `settings_quick_test` module.
         4. At the bottom in the "Before launch" sections, add an "External tool" with the following settings:
            - Name: `Postgres Test Container`
-           - Program: `docker-compose`
+           - Program: `docker`
-           - Arguments: `-f docker-compose.yml -f docker-compose.test-api.yml up -d dbapi`
+           - Arguments: `compose -f docker-compose.yml -f docker-compose.test-api.yml up -d dbapi`

     1. To see if the test configuration is working, right-click on the api folder in the project view and select Run Test.
        (Note that the first attempt may fail in case the `dbapi` container does not start up fast enough.
 In that case, just try again.)